thinkbig0001/ISSPassDemo/README.md

 This is Demo App to retrieve International Space Station passes over a given GPS coordinate.
 More information can be found at http://open-notify.org/Open-Notify-API/ISS-Pass-Times/

-Shows usage of Alamofire and SwiftyJSON POD usage for data parsin.
+Shows usage of Alamofire and SwiftyJSON POD usage for JSON format data parsing.

-Also shows XCUITests and XCTests for basic testing.
+Also shows XCUITests and XCTests for some basic functionality testing.

 Happy coding.

-Reach out for suggestions: thinkbig0001@gmail.com
+Reach out for suggestions to: thinkbig0001@gmail.com